Aldo Kalulu

+Early life

+Kalulu was born in Lyon, France, and is Congolese by descent.
+His father was born in Kabimba, Belgian Congo, and his mother in Likasi, Congo-Léopoldville.
+He acquired French nationality on 26 December 2000 through the collective effect of his parents' naturalization.

 Club career

 Lyon

 Kalulu is a youth exponent from Lyon.
 He made his Ligue 1 debut on 12 September 2015 against Lille OSC replacing Jordan Ferri after 78 minutes in a 0–0 home draw.

 He scored his first goal against Bastia on 23 September 2015, assisted by Steed Malbranque.

 Basel

 On 26 June 2018 FC Basel announced that they had signed Kalulu on a three-year deal until June 2021.
 Kalulu joined Basel's first team for their 2018–19 season under head coach Raphaël Wicky and later Marcel Koller.
 After playing in three test games Kalulu played his domestic league debut for the club in the home game in the St. Jakob-Park on 21 July 2018 as Basel were defeated 1–2 by St. Gallen.
 He scored his first goal for his new club on 18 August in the Swiss Cup away game as Basel won 3–0 against amateur club FC Montlingen.

 Under trainer Marcel Koller Basel won the Swiss Cup in the 2018–19 season.
 In the first round Basel beat FC Montlingen 3–0, in the second round Echallens Région 7–2 and in the round of 16 Winterthur 1–0.
-In the quarter finals Sion were defeated 4–2 after extra time and in the semi finals Zürich were defeated 3–1.
+In the quarter-finals Sion were defeated 4–2 after extra time and in the semi-finals Zürich were defeated 3–1.
 All these games were played away from home.
 The final was held on 19 May 2019 in the Stade de Suisse Wankdorf Bern against Thun.
 Striker Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the result remained 2–1 for Basel.
 Kalulu played in four cup games and scored that one game mentioned above.

 In the first half of the season Kalulu played regularly, however, in the second half of the season he had just seven appearances and these as substitute.
 Therefore the club looked for a new solution.